The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 The Thesis Committee is initially responsible for determining whether the thesis proposal is acceptable.
 The acceptability of the thesis proposal is documented by signatures of the members of the Thesis Committee on the Application to Candidacy form.
 The thesis advisor and the student are to meet with the Committee on a regular basis, approximately every 6 months.
 Upon completion of the thesis research and submission of the final draft of the thesis document, the student defends the thesis before the Committee and the Department.

-It is departmental policy to provide financial support and tuition scholarship for doctoral students during their tenure in this program.
+It is departmental policy to provide financial support and tuition scholarship for PhD students during their tenure in this program.
 The terms of this support are determined by the department Chairperson and by the Thesis Advisor.
 Certain limits are also specified by the Graduate Student Employees Union (GSEU)/NYS Agreement.
 Students who receive full stipends and tuition scholarship awards are expected not to hold jobs outside of the University.

 Specified curricula are available for students admitted into approved graduate programs.
-These programs include those leading to the Ph.D. in Pharmacology, to the M.S in Pharmacology, and to the combined B.S./M.S. in Pharmacology and Toxicology.
-Programs leading to the Ph.D. degree include the M.D./Ph.D. degrees, the Ph.D. degree through the Ph.D.
-Program in Biomedical Sciences (PPBS), and direct admission into the Department.
+These programs include those leading to the PhD in Pharmacology, to the MS in Pharmacology, and to the combined BS/MS in Pharmacology and Toxicology.
+Programs leading to the PhD degree include the MD/PhD degrees, the PhD degree through the PhD Program in Biomedical Sciences (PPBS), and direct admission into the Department.
 The course sequences satisfying the various curricula are available here.

 Within the Department of Pharmacology and Toxicology, the faculty evaluates student performance in courses on a standard four point grading system.